bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/10-GeMM_AIEvsDSP/README.md

 ### Platform

-Before beginning the tutorial, make sure you have read and followed the [Vitis Software Platform Release Notes (v2024.2)](https://docs.amd.com/r/en-US/ug1393-vitis-application-acceleration/Vitis-Software-Platform-Release-Notes) for setting up software and installing the VCK190 base platform.

 This tutorial targets the [VCK190 production board](https://www.xilinx.com/products/boards-and-kits/vck190.html).
 If you have already purchased this board, download the necessary files from the lounge and ensure you have the correct licenses installed.
 If you do not have a board and the required license, contact your AMD sales team.